framely/community/docs/articles/build-reservation-module.md

      ```

 #### Annotate type: MakeReservation
-OpenCUI provides [dialog annotations](../reference/annotations/overview) to define how the chatbot interacts with users, and [responses](../reference/glossary.md#response) to display the result.
-In this section, you add dialog annotations and responses to the **MakeReservation** skill.
+To define how the chatbot interacts with users and displays results, OpenCUI provides dialog annotations.
+In this section, you will add dialog annotations the MakeReservation skill.

 Before you start, here are some assumptions about this business:
 1. There is only one location for this restaurant.
 2. For table reservation, the type of resource should be "table".
 3. There is only one duration among all the resources.

-Under the above assumptions, location, resource type, and duration can be given by the business.
+Given these assumptions, the business can provide the location, resource type, and duration for the reservation process.

 During the slot filling process, the following dialog annotations will be used.

-1. [Fill Strategy](../reference/annotations/fillstrategy.md): for the slots filled by the business, their fill strategy should be Direct Fill.
-For the slots filled by the user, just follow the default fill strategy (Always Ask).
-Here is what fill strategy each slot should follow:
+1. [Fill strategy](../reference/annotations/fillstrategy.md): The fill strategy for each slot depends on who fills it.
+The slots filled by the business should have a direct fill strategy, while the slots filled by the user should follow the default always ask strategy.
+Here are the fill strategies for each slot:
-    - Direct Fill: **location** slot, **resourceType** slot and **duration** slot.
+    - Direct fill: `location` slot, `resourceType` slot and `duration` slot.
-    - Always Ask: **number** slot, **datePicker** slot and **timePicker** slot.
+    - Always ask: `number` slot, `datePicker` slot and `timePicker` slot.
-2. [Initialization](../reference/annotations/init.md): when a slot is filled by the business, you can use initialization to provide a value for this slot.
+2. [Initialization](../reference/annotations/init.md): When the business fills a slot, you can use initialization to provide a value for that slot.
 Here are the initial values for each slot:
-   - **location** slot:  the first value in the return list from [listLocation](../reference/plugins/services/reservation/reservation-api.md#listlocation).
+   - `location`: The first value in the list returned by [listLocation](../reference/plugins/services/reservation/reservation-api.md#listlocation).
-   - **resourceType** slot: "table" with the right type.
+   - `resourceType`: "table" with the right type.
-   - **duration** slot: the first duration of the first value in the return list from [listResource](../reference/plugins/services/reservation/reservation-api.md#listresource).
+   - `duration`: The first duration of the first value in the list returned by [listResource](../reference/plugins/services/reservation/reservation-api.md#listresource).

-3. [Value Check](../reference/annotations/valuecheck.md): when a slot value is provided by the user, you can use value check to validate this value.
-In this guide, following the default recovering strategy would be fine.
-Here are the rules that make each slot valid:
+3. [Value check](../reference/annotations/valuecheck.md): When the user provides a slot value, you can use value check to validate it.
+For this guide, following the default recovery strategy is sufficient.
+Here are the rules for each slot to be considered valid:
-   - **number** slot: there is at least one table which can seat this number of people.
+   - `number`: There is at least one table that can seat the requested number of guests.
-   - **datePicker** slot: there is at least one table under the restrictions provided by business and the values (number and date) provided by the user.
+   - `datePicker`: There is at least one table available within the business's restrictions and the values (number and date) provided by the user.
-   - **timePicker** slot: there is at least one table under the restrictions provided by business and the values (number, date and time) provided by the user.
+   - `timePicker`: There is at least one table available within the business's restrictions and the values (number, date, and time) provided by the user.

-4. [Confirmation](../reference/annotations/confirmation.md): when the user has provided all the values needed, you can ask the user to confirm their choice.
+4. [Confirmation](../reference/annotations/confirmation.md): Once the user has provided all required values, you can ask them to confirm their choices.

 Now, add the following dialog annotations to the **MakeReservation** skill: